 For the past 40 years, Africa Negra have been indisputably the most important and genuine ambassadors of the music of São Tomé and Príncipe.

-The group has stabilised their line-up two years ago, which allowed them to play more regularly on their native country and increasing incursions abroad.
-They are still using some of their old instruments which, miraculously, still work, and vintage guitar effects processors that assure the original sounds from the recordings back in the 80s still shine trough their charismatic patine.
+The group has stabilized their cast two years ago, which allowed them to play more regularly on their native country and increasing incursions abroad.
+They are still using some of their old instruments (miraculously they still work ), and vintage guitar effects processors that assure the original sounds from the recordings back in the 80s still shine through their charismatic patine.